-The long Easter weekend is the perfect time to hit those wide-open roads (or, you know, narrow country lanes).
+The weekend is the perfect time to hit those wide-open roads (or, you know, narrow country lanes).

-If you’re in need of a change of scenery this Easter, try one of the beautiful UK road trip destinations below for a great day out or weekend away.
+If you’re in need of a change of scenery this weekend, try one of the beautiful UK road trip destinations below.

 Borrowing a car for your trip or sharing the drive with a mate?
 We’ve got you covered with an easy explainer about short term car insurance, too!